 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walker Papers #4 series and is a on August 18, 2009 and has 384 pages.
+It is part of the Walker Papers #4 series and is a in Paperback edition on August 18, 2009 and has 384 pages.

 Fourth in the Walker Papers urban fantasy series revolving around Joanne Walker.
 She’s been a detective with the Seattle Police Department for four months now.
 And barely longer as a shaman.